lee-dohm/community-manager/taking-out-the-trash.md

 ## When to Warn and Ban

-1) If someone’s very first interaction with the project is a violation (most often spam, but sometimes porn, doxxing, or harassment), block them outright with no warnings ... they’re just there to cause trouble
+1) If someone’s **very first** interaction with the project is a violation (most often spam, but sometimes porn, doxxing, or harassment), block them outright with no warnings ... they’re just there to cause trouble
-2) If someone flagrantly violates the code of conduct but it isn’t their first interaction with the project, for example posting hardcore porn, threats of violence, obvious racism, etc, block them with no warnings
+2) If someone **flagrantly** violates the code of conduct but it isn’t their first interaction with the project, for example posting hardcore porn, threats of violence, obvious racism, etc, block them with no warnings
-3) In all other cases, issue a warning for first offense, block on second offense ... no matter how much time has lapsed in between offenses (edited)
+3) In all other cases, issue a warning for first offense, block on second offense ... no matter how much time has lapsed in between offenses

 In the years that I was community manager and moderator for various open source projects, I reversed a block maybe three times when the person being blocked wrote a sincere email and talked through the situation with me, could see my side of things, etc.